MCDevKit/cmcc-docs/json-templating-engine/index.md

 }
 ```

-In JSON above, we want to create a loot table, that will include all possible potions.
-To do that, we repeat the block from field `{{"{{#5..42"}}}}` each time replacing `value` variable with number between 5 and 42.
+In the JSON example above, we want to create a loot table that includes all possible potions.
+To achieve this, we repeat the block from the field `{{"{{#5..42"}}}}` and replace the `value` variable with a number between 5 and 42 for each iteration.

-To preview the result, you can try it [online](https://mcdevkit.com/#showcase) in box titled 'JSON Templating Engine'.
+You can preview the result [online](https://mcdevkit.com/#showcase) in the 'JSON Templating Engine' section.